 “We at PPL are delighted to continue our long standing relationship with APPJAG and to be the main sponsor of these Awards.
-I would like to extend my personal thanks and appreciation to Michael Connarty MP and to Lord Colwyn for doing such a fantastic job in co-chairing and running APPJAG as well as my thanks to Bob Blizzard.
-I would also like to thank all the judges for their time and welcome back Moira Stuart as the Awards’ presenter.” said Peter Leathem, CEO, PPL.
+I would like to extend my personal thanks and appreciation to Jason McCartney MP and to Lord Colwyn for doing such a fantastic job in co-chairing and running APPJAG.
+I would also like to thank all of the judges for their time and welcome back Jon Newey as the Awards’ presenter.” said Peter Leathem, CEO, PPL.

-Michael Connarty MP, Co-Chair of APPJAG, said: “These shortlists demonstrate the wealth of talent and commitment that exists in the British jazz scene.
-Now in its 11th year, the Parliamentary Jazz Awards honours the best of British jazz.
+Jason McCartney MP, Co-Chair of APPJAG, said: “These shortlists demonstrate the wealth of talent and commitment that exists in the British jazz scene.
+Now in its 12th year, the Parliamentary Jazz Awards honours the best of British jazz.
 MPs and Peers in the All Party Group are delighted to host another ceremony in the House of Commons and we are extremely grateful to PPL for sponsoring the event.”